ONSdigital/go-splunk/README.md

 to establish a Google service account and set up the `GOOGLE_APPLICATION_CREDENTIALS` environment variable with a route to the JSON you created.

-Share any calendars you want the script to access with the service account address.
+Share any services (calendars, analytics, etc...) you want this service to access with the service account address.

 Optional: Set up whatever monitoring you need to read the stdout of the machine you are running from.

-Run the script `go run main.go` from the source code (or eventually just from a release, details to follow).
+Run the service `go run main.go` from the source code (or eventually just from a release, details to follow).

 #### License